Toi Tipu Toi Rea – Emerging Māori Artist Grant

 External peer assessors are asked to evaluate a range of applications made to Creative New Zealand’s funding programmes and initiatives against specific criteria.

-We will email all applicants their result ten weeks after the application closing date.
-We will notify on 13 December 2019.
+We will email all applicants their result seven weeks after the application closing date.
+We will notify on Friday 22 May 2020.

 We also list successful applicants on Who got funded